skilo83/Wave-Rider/README.md

 Requires python 2.x

-First open the script in a text editor and add your api key and api secret from poloniex.
+Setup:

+    copy and paste your api keys from poloniex into the included text files.

 Usage: